CodeFoodPixels/lukeb.co.uk/src/pages/index.md

 Outside of tech, my other big passion is food and cooking.
 I enjoy trying different recipes and techniques, as well as learning to use new ingredients.

-I also enjoy pixel art and will occasionally post pieces to Twitter.
+I also enjoy pixel art and will occasionally post pieces on social media.